usmanr149/urmlblog/_posts/2020-3-5-rotate_yolo_bbox.md

 ```

 We can use this code to greatly increase the number of images we pass to train our
 computer vision model.
-In addition, you can also add random noise to images to and
+In addition, you can also add random noise to images before
-then rotate them, you can go crazy.
+rotating, you can go crazy.

 See the full code [here](https://github.com/usmanr149/Yolo_bbox_manipulation).